sticknor/Thesis-Site/README.md

 ## Instructions

 ### 1. Fork Repo
-On GitHub, you should see a 'fork' button in the top right.
-Click it and select the account where you will keep the portfolio site.
+Click the 'Fork' button in the top right corner of this project page.
+Then, select the GitHub account where you will keep the code for your portfolio site.
-Once you have done this, you have your own copy of the code that you can edit and customize.

-### 2. Create Site in Google Sheets
+### 2. Build Site In Google Sheets
 Your Google Sheet will contain the site plan for your website.
 Menus, layouts, and content will be generated based on what you put into the sheet.
-You will need to follow the templates in order for your site to render properly. <br>
-A sample sheet is available here.
-It contains each of the page types.
-Feel free to copy this sheet into your own Google Drive (File -> Make a copy...)
+Copy this [starter sheet](https://docs.google.com/spreadsheets/d/1CqeQA0AkN-1WGU28zhnaJbBr5f4gZfaTE8TW3mmB7Q4/edit?usp=sharing) into your own Google account.

 #### 2a.
 Editing The Google Sheet

+Each tab of the Google Sheet will become a menu option in your website.
+Menu items can have subitems, and be built accodring to the following tempaltes availabe:

+You will need to follow the templates closely in order for your site to render properly:
 ##### Splash
 ##### Carousel
 ##### Grid